 We fundamentally agree with the vision of the Economy for the Common Good.
 However, there are some indicators, which here at VAUDE, we have chosen not to action.
 One such example is indicator C4.2 Leadership Legitimacy.
 Our leadership is not democratically elected as the Economy for the Common Good proposes.

 »The Economy for the Common Good is a key component of corporate governance and CSR reporting at VAUDE.
 Internally it serves as a value gauge and clearly demonstrates to our customers VAUDE's contribution to the wellbeing of people and the environment.«

-The balance sheet is initially created as a self-assessment in a detailed ECG report.
-Then this information is examined and evaluated by an external ECG auditor.
-Using a point system, the company’s self-assessment and the external ECG auditor’s assessment are directly compared.
-The results are published in an audit report.
-In a related audit certificate, total assets are published.
-As a result, the company’s contribution to the common good is directly comparable.
+The balance sheet is initially created as a self-assessment for the ECG report.
+This information is then examined and evaluated by an external ECG auditor.
+By using a points system, the company’s self-assessment and the external ECG auditor’s assessment are directly compared.
+The results are recorded in an Audit Report.
+The balance sheet total is published in the corresponding certificate.
+This makes the contribution of companies to the common good directly comparable.

-Starting December 31, 2016 Germany, the EU Directive on the Disclosure of Non-financial and Diversity-related Information will be in effect.
-Together with other ECG companies, VAUDE supports the recognicion of the ECG balance as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 CSR in Germany.
+On December 31, 2016, the EU Directive on the Disclosure of Non-financial and Diversity-related Information came into effect in Germany.
+Together with other ECG companies, VAUDE supports the recognition of the ECG Balance Sheet as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 in Germany.